-Lawyer for Slip and Fall Accidents in Miami-Dade County
+Lawyer for Slip and Fall Accidents in Miami-Dade County, FL

-Abrams Justice Trial Attorneys proudly serve clients in the greater Miami-Dade area including Miami, Homestead, Hialeah, Pinecrest, Miami Gardens, Miami Beach, North Miami, Doral, Coral Gables and Cutler Bay and are ready to take your call at (305) 709-0880 to evaluate and discuss your case.
+Abrams Justice Trial Attorneys proudly serve clients in the greater Miami-Dade area, including Miami, Homestead, Hialeah, Pinecrest, Miami Gardens, Miami Beach, North Miami, Doral, Coral Gables, and Cutler Bay.
+We are ready to take your call at (305) 709-0880.

 - Slip and Fall Facts

-- Establishing Liability in Slip and Fall Cases
+- Florida Laws Ruling Liability in Slip and Fall Accidents

 - Additional Resources